lapatel22/ChIP-wrangler-repo/README.md

 Genomes Downloaded with HOMER: hg38, dm6, sacCer3

 Only needed if you have never aligned fastq files to a particular genome before (or if updating to a newer version of the genome i.e. human hg19 to human hg38).
 The easiest way to install a genome is with HOMER.
 First, check if HOMER already has the genome by asking it to list all packages:

-`perl /gpfs/data01/bennerlab/path/to/homer/configureHomer.pl -list`
+`perl /path/to/homer/configureHomer.pl -list`

 If you see the genome you want (Ex: hg38): then install with:

-`perl /gpfs/data01/bennerlab/path/to/homer/configureHomer.pl -install hg38`
+`perl /path/to/homer/configureHomer.pl -install hg38`

 http://homer.ucsd.edu/homer/introduction/install.html

-Some notes on genome names
+Some notes on genome names:

 The genomes configured with HOMER are safe for all ChIP-wrangler functions.
 However, custom genomes may contain characters that will interfere with downstream processes.
 ChIP-wrangler takes in the genome names given for spike-in species to add custom labels to the chromosome headers in the fasta files.
 The following names will cause problems: